Cyclo-cross Festival kicks off in Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — Friday, October 14 kicks of a weekend-long Cyclo-cross Festival that is bringing in athletes from around the world.
+(KNWA/KFTA) — Today kicks off a weekend-long Cyclo-cross Festival that is bringing in athletes from around the world.

-The park is hosting one leg of the 2022 UCI Cyclo-cross World Cup on Sunday., The UCI World Cup extends over four months and visits seven countries.
+The park is hosting one leg of the 2022 UCI Cyclo-cross World Cup on Sunday.
+The World Cup extends over four months and visits seven countries.

 “Every time we’d get to the top of the big hill over there, and we jumped back on our bikes and ride down, it felt like this wave of cheer from the crowds that just carried you on,” said Honsinger.